frankframework/frank-doc/README.md

 **@Optional:** Java annotation that does the same as JavaDoc tag `@ff.optional`.

 **@ff.tag:** Add tag to Java class that is shown in the Frank!Doc webapplication.
 Add the `@ff.tag` JavaDoc tag in the JavaDoc comment above a class.
 There are two arguments.
 The first argument is the tag name and the second argument is the tag value.

-**@ff.protected:** Put this JavaDoc tag on a method or class to keep it out of the Frank!Doc.
-This JavaDoc tag is inherited.

-**@Protected:** Java annotation that does the same as JavaDoc tag @ff.protected.
-This Java annotation is inherited.